 Regardless of size, all active women need to wear a sports bra as unsupported breast movement can be as much as 4cm in A cups and up to 14cm in G cups.
 Research shows that breast movement is reduced by only 38%** when wearing an ordinary bra but a shock absorber sports bra reduces breast bounce by as much as 78%*** so it is twice as effective as a normal bra.

 Sports Bras can seem a bit more expensive than your everyday bras but it’s because they are designed and constructed using special fabrics that remove perspiration from your skin, keeping you dry to help prevent any uncomfortable chafing.

 Beware that your sports bra will need replacing when it stops offering the same support as when you bought it.
 This might be as often as every few months if you are using it regularly.

 The breathable and absorbent material of the leggings makes it perfect for working out.
 Made out of 100% cotton the leggings are also very comfortable and stylish, capable of going with many different outfits!
 The best part is: One size fits all!

 The clothes also are thought to refine proprioception, which is a person’s sense of how the body is positioned in space.
-Better proprioception should, in theory at least, improve the efficiency of movement and reduce the number of muscles that needs to be activated, making exercise less tiring.
+Better proprioception should, in theory at least, improve the efficiency of movement and reduce the number of muscles that need to be activated, making exercise less tiring.

 Meanwhile, the clothes also are believed to reduce fatigue and soreness after exercise by literally squeezing the muscles with a kind of massage and, by increasing blood flow to muscles.
 They also help in flushing out unwanted exercise-related bio-chemicals.

-Based on the results of this study, lower leg compression sleeves are unlikely to improve endurance during running performance.
+Based on the results of this study, lower leg compression sleeves are unlikely to improve endurance during a running performance.

 INOV8 Fastlift 335 Women’s Weightlifting Shoes